tvanderbruggen/SciCpp/doc/source/core.units.quantity.rst

 .. class:: template <class T> representation_t

-Return the representation type is :code:`T` is a quantity, else simply return :code:`T`.
+Return the representation type if :code:`T` is a quantity, else simply return :code:`T`.

 For example, :code:`representation_t<meter<int>>` is :code:`int` and :code:`representation_t<double>` is :code:`double`.